-The Burrell College of Osteopathic Medicine at New Mexico State University (BCOM) has a goal of admitting its first class in August, 2016.
+The Burrell College of Osteopathic Medicine at New Mexico State University (BCOM) admitted its inaugural class in August, 2016.

 BCOM began development in late 2012 and was granted Applicant Status in April, 2014 by the Commission on Osteopathic College Accreditation (COCA), the body recognized by the US Department of Education to accredit institutions granting the D.O. degree in the United States.